 If you’ve had any contact with China in the past five years, you’ll know just how embedded WeChat is in daily Chinese life.
-With 1.2 billion monthly users according to Tencent’s 2020 Q3 report, WeChat has almost complete penetration of the Chinese market.
+With 1.4 billion monthly users according to Tencent’s 2021, WeChat has almost complete penetration of the Chinese market.

 WeChat was launched in 2011 by Chinese tech giant Tencent.
 Literally meaning micro message (微信), it was launched as a messaging app and soon replaced texting in China.
 Since then, it has grown to become a full suite social-media app encompassing all aspects of daily life.